• Skip to primary navigation

 Overview

-The Translational Research Institute (TRI), through its collaboration with several UAMS Colleges and Departments, offers scholarships for masters in translational science (SMART) program.
-Each awardee will be supported to cover up to 30% FTE to allow scholar time to dedicate to the program.
+The Translational Research Institute (TRI), through its collaboration with the Graduate School’s MS-CTS degree program and several UAMS Colleges and Departments, offers the Scholars in Mentored Applied Research & Translational Science scholarships (SMART) Program.
+Each awardee will be supported to cover 20 – 30% FTE to allow scholar time to complete the MS-CTS program within two to three years, depending on selected track.

 The mission of the program is to train investigators in the knowledge, skills, and competencies of clinical and translational science.
 This is accomplished through didactic coursework, mentored research, and a capstone project using a NIH grant format or a thesis project.
-The program requires a total of 36 credit hours and should be completed in two academic years.
+The program requires a total of 36 credit hours and should be completed in two to three academic years, depending on track.

 Eligibility